 Fraudsters are becoming innovative with the techniques they use to commit crimes.
 Nowadays, they are using advanced technologies like artificial intelligence (AI) and machine learning to obtain personal and financial information.

-In this post, you will learn what deepfake is, how fraudsters are using it, why it is a big concern for identity verification service, and what can be done to spot and prevent it.
-So, without further delay, let’s get started.
+In this post, you will learn what deepfake is, how fraudsters are using it, why it is a big concern for identity verification services, and what can be done to spot and prevent it.

 Verify customers identity within 15 seconds.
 Schedule a free identity verification demo here.

-The term deepfake is used to refer to digital representations (video and images), which are produced by artificial intelligence to replace the person in the original video with someone else.
+The term deepfake refers to digital representations (video and images), which are produced by artificial intelligence to replace the person in the original video with someone else.
 The algorithms of deepfake are intelligent enough to make decisions on their own.

-As politicians, celebrities, and other high-profile personalities, have a lot of pictures, and videos over the internet for public viewing, they make the easy target for deepfake.
-Unfortunately, in recent times, fraudsters have started using this technique for identity-related frauds as well.
+Since politicians, celebrities, and other high-profile personalities have a lot of pictures or videos online for the public eye to see, they’re an easy target for deepfake technology.
+Unfortunately, in recent times, fraudsters have also started using this technique for identity-related fraud.

 As mentioned above, deepfake technology has a lot of positive applications.
-For example, it can help filmmakers, and 3D artists alter video transcripts and create amazing pieces of art.
+For example, it can help filmmakers and 3D artists alter video transcripts and create amazing pieces of art.
 Moreover, the technology can also be used for educational purposes.
-Sadly, we see its uses in creating fake content and for nefarious purposes more.
+Sadly, we see it in creating fake content, which is broadly used for fraudulent purposes.

-In 2019, an unusual cybercrime made the headlines all across the globe.
+For example, in 2019, an unusual cybercrime made headlines all across the globe.
 Fraudsters fooled a company into a massive wire transfer using AI-powered deepfake.
 Cybercriminals mimicked the CEO’s voice to fool his company into transmitting $243,000 to their bank account.
 It indicates that deepfake technology can be used for different types of fraud.

-Don’t forget; we often share our videos and pictures on social media platforms like Instagram and Facebook.
-Fraudsters can use them to deepfake and then access our personal information.
-Deepfake technology is improving with time, so crooks can easily use it to identity theft, opening fake accounts, and taking over accounts.
+So don’t forget that we often share our videos and pictures on social media platforms like Instagram and Facebook.
+Fraudsters can use them for deepfakes and then access personal information.
+Deepfake technology is improving with time, so crooks can easily use it to identify theft, open fake accounts, and take over accounts.

 Ensure your customers are real.
 Schedule a free demo here.

-Nowadays, fraudsters can accumulate data for deepfake identity theft quickly through various methods.
-They can gain personal details from your social media accounts; they can hack your devices that use biometrics.
+Nowadays, fraudsters can access data for deepfakes and identity theft quickly through various methods.
+They can gain personal details from your social media accounts and hack your biometrics.
 They can even tap your phone for audio, videos, and photo samples.
 Fraudsters can then deepfake this data with the help of AI for identity fraud.

-Some of the possible examples of deepfake identity theft include:
+Some examples of deepfake technology and identity fraud include:

 - Using the victim’s voice and face to change account numbers and passwords.

-- Using the victim’s voice over a call to friends and family asking for money transfer.
+- Using the victim’s voice over a call to friends and family asking for money transfers.